giantswarm/fmt/kubernetes/annotations_and_labels.md

   `giantswarm.io/organization=dev`.
 - `giantswarm.io/randomkey` - value should contain randomkey name as defined in github.com/giantswarm/randomkeys repo.
 This is used in encryption Secrets.
+- `giantswarm.io/reconciled-version` - value should contain version reconciled by the operator (formerly known as versionbundle version).
 - `giantswarm.io/service-type` - value should be either `system` for core system services (i.e. K8s components) or `managed` for Giant Swarm managed services (i.e. networking, DNS, monitoring, ingress controller, etc.).
 Latter would be